Kimmy Morrison

 Education and Training

-Kimmy currently is pursuing LPC licensure in the state of Illinois and will work towards her Certified Eating Disorder Specialist (CEDS) designation under the supervision of Dr. Devlin and Regina Verhelst, LCPC.
-Kimmy provides individual coaching services to clients in treatment for eating disorders, mood disorders, and anxiety disorders.
-Kimmy also assists with therapy groups at Birch Tree alongside Dr. Devlin, Regina Verhelst, and Dr. Aibel.
-Kimmy works from a Health at Every Size (HAES) framework, integrating mindfulness, intuitive eating, and self-care into my work with clients.
+Kimmy is an Eating Disorder Therapist and Licensed Clinical Professional Counselor in the state of Illinois.
+Additionally, she is working towards her Certified Eating Disorder Specialist (CEDS) designation under the supervision of Dr. Devlin.
+She has additional specialized training in OCD treatment and trauma recovery.
+She provides individual therapy services to adults in treatment for eating disorders, mood disorders, and anxiety disorders.
+Kimmy also facilitates therapy groups at Birch Tree.
+Working from a Health at Every Size (HAES) framework, she integrated mindfulness, intuitive eating, and self-care into her work with clients.

-Kimmy loves helping individuals on their eating disorder recovery journeys.
+As an eating disorder therapist, Kimmy loves helping individuals on their recovery journeys.
 She approaches treatment from a Health at Every Size (HAES) framework and enjoys working with issues related to body image, self-esteem, perfectionism, identity development, fertility, and anxiety and depression.
-Kimmy’s clinical approach integrates multiple modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
-Kimmy also approaches care from intuitive eating and intersectional feminist perspectives.
+Furthermore, her clinical approach integrates multiple modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+Kimmy approaches care from intuitive eating and intersectional feminist perspectives.